-- (1) Multi-Tenant Shopping Centers.
-Lots occupied by multi-tenant shopping centers are allowed a maximum of one freestanding sign with a maximum sign area of 300 square feet and a maximum height of 25 feet. - (2) Other.
-Lots occupied by a principal building that is not on the same lot as a multi-tenant shopping center area allowed a maximum of one freestanding sign with a maximum height of 25 feet and a maximum area of: - (a) 150 square feet if located on a separate lot of 4 acres or greater; or - (b) 75 square feet in all other cases.
+- (2) Other.
+Lots occupied by a principal building that is not on the same lot as a multi-tenant shopping center are allowed a maximum of one freestanding sign with a maximum height of 25 feet and a maximum area of: - (a) 150 square feet if located on a separate lot of 4 acres or greater; or - (b) 75 square feet in all other cases.

-660-96.D OFF-PREMISE OUTDOOR ADVERTISING SIGNS
+660-102.D OFF-PREMISE OUTDOOR ADVERTISING SIGNS

-Off-premise outdoor advertising signs are allowed only on IG- or IM-zoned lots or on lots that were classified in the B-3 zoning district on the day before the effective date specified in 660-01.C.
-Such signs are subject to the regulations of 660-99.
+Off-premise outdoor advertising signs are allowed only on IG- or IM-zoned lots that were or on lots that were classified in the B-3, I-2, or I-3 zoning district on the day before the effective date specified in 660-01.C.
+Such signs are subject to the regulations of 660-105.